nightblade9/puffin/README.md

 - To build `Puffin`, you need to install `MonoGame`.
 - To build documentation, download `docfx`.
 Run it by entering `Puffin.Docs` and running `docfx docfx.json --serve`.

+# Publishing your Game

+To create a self-contained zip (including .NET Core), you can publish your app via the usual `dotnet publish` command.
+For example, to make a Linux build, run `dotnet publish -c Release -r linux-x64 -o publish`.

+Make sure you copy all your content (sprites, sound effects, etc.) into the `publish` directory.

+You can also compress the directory for a smaller file-size.

+For a reference Powershell script, see [Ali the Android's publish.ps1 script](https://github.com/deengames/ali-the-android/blob/master/publish.ps1).